Aboele13/CompleteW101Gear/README.md

 - HECK FRONTEND, I'M DOING EVERYTHING IN CONSOLE, NO WEBSITE

+- go through and select everything that chris and i own

+- source doesn't matter if owned is true

-- view sets
+- non-owned gear
+    - need to jewel them
+        - enchant jewels should only be used if mob set
+        - accumulate jewels into "Jewels Used" column
+    - need to add personal stats

 - owned gear
-        - jewels go with item, not accumulated on the set
-            - will be repeats this way but thats okay (like 2 dmg on athame vs 1 on athame + 1 on ring)
     - need to write logic for it jeweling my gear
-            - first filter out repeats from unsocketed_owned_gear
-        - filters (dworgyn hat, resist pet)
-            - maybe say what set i'm striving for?
-                - mob hit, boss hit, healing, tanking
-    - then all gear
-        - 5 best from objectively best?
+        - enchant jewels should only be used if mob set
-        - rather than attaching to items, jewels accumulate on the set to prevent repeats
+        - jewels used is appended to end of item name, not accumulated on the set
-        - filters (dworgyn hat, resist pet)

-- go through and select everything that i and chris own

-- updates that need to be made
+- regular updates that need to be made
     - max_level when new world
     - updateAOEs when new AEO/spellement
     - keep ownedGear up to date

+- new features to add
+    - add in logic for calculating healing set
+    - add in logic for secondary school logic

 - maintenance / code health ideas
     - clean up every thing that needs to be updated and put it in one updateVariables file